 Corrections of Concepts!

-Gateway Institute has programs deal with preventing violence related to gang and extremist ideologies.
+Gateway Institute has programs that deal with preventing violence related to gang and extremist ideologies.
 Teenagers usually struggle to define themselves and their place in the world.
-They decide to associate with certain groups because its members share similar beliefs, attitudes or interests.
+They decide to associate with certain groups because their members share similar beliefs, attitudes, or interests.

 Among the youth leadership training include interpersonal conflict to examine:

 2. Perspective on Conflicts;